toddaustin07/MQTT_SmartApp/README.md

 ```
 #### Install ngrok
 - [Sign up](https://ngrok.com/) for ngrok's free tier account
-- Follow the [Getting Started Guide](https://ngrok.com/docs/getting-started) for installing, starting, and testing ngrok
+- Follow the [Getting Started Guide](https://ngrok.com/docs/getting-started) for installing and testing ngrok
-- Choose a port number to use for your SmartApp, e.g. 8083, and start ngrok
+- Choose a port number to use for your SmartApp, e.g. 8083, and start ngrok:
 ```
 ngrok https 8083
 ```
 - Open a browser window for URL:  http://localhost:4040/status
   - This is ngrok's browser-based console
 - Click on the **Status** link at the top black menu bar
-- Take note of your assigned command_line URL address (in the format: https://xxxx-xx-x-xxx-xxx.ngrok.io)
+- Take note of your assigned 'command_line URL' address (in the format: https://xxxx-xx-x-xxx-xxx.ngrok.io)
 - Click on the **Inspect** link at the top black menu bar: this page will show details of all received POST messages from SmartThings

 ### Create Developer Workplace project
 - Sign in to Samsung SmartThings [Developer Workspace](https://smartthings.developer.samsung.com/workspace)
 - Create New Project and choose 'Automation for the SmartThings App'
 - Name the project (e.g. MQTT Sender)
-- Choose Register App, then WebHook Endpoint
+- Choose *Register App*, then *WebHook Endpoint*
 - Enter the URL from ngrok (e.g. https://xxxx-xx-x-xxx-xxx.ngrok.io)
 - Provide an App Display Name and Description
 - Select Permissions required:  r:devices* and r:locations:*
 - Leave *SmartApp Instances* and *Custom Parameters* empty and click **SAVE**
 - Copy Client ID and Client Secret (although you won't use them) and click **GO TO PROJECT OVERVIEW**
 - Click **VERIFY APP REGISTRATION**
-  - SmartThings will send a CONFIRMATION request.
+  - This will cause SmartThings to send a CONFIRMATION request to your ngrok address.
 This message contains a confirmation URL that you must type into a browser in order to verify your URL address.
-You will see this message back on the ngrok browser page if you have clicked the **Inspect** menu.
-You should see a POST message displayed on the right sight of the page, with contents as follows:
+You will see this message back on the ngrok browser console page if you have clicked the **Inspect** menu there.
+You should see a POST message displayed on the right sight of the page, with contents similar to the following:
 ```
 {
   "lifecycle": "CONFIRMATION",